dkblackley/dkblackley.github.io/_posts/2023-02-18-whol-gstreamer.md

 To avoid using appsrc, we use filesrc, which removes the need for de- and re-encoding data.
 However, filesrc doesn't take in any data from our application, it reads it direfctly from the file (indeed, the string I use for a launch string could be ran with gst-launch and piped into a udpsink, removing the need for a Python file entirely!).
 This removes the obvious benefit that we can no longer manually count the number of frames and loop back programmatically.
 Thankfully, we can intercept some of these handy messages we just discussed.

-When manually creating the pipeline, it's [very easy to extract the bus on which these messages are sent](google.com).
-However, Python has some very handy classes for [RTSP media factories](google.com) and [parsing the Gstreamer launch string](google.com) of which lazy programmers like me would like to continue using.
+When manually creating the pipeline, it's [very easy to extract the bus on which these messages are sent](https://stackoverflow.com/questions/54227361/handling-errors-with-gst-rtsp-server-python-bindings).
+However, Python has some very handy classes for [RTSP media factories](https://gstreamer.freedesktop.org/documentation/gst-rtsp-server/rtsp-media-factory.html?gi-language=python) and [parsing the Gstreamer launch string](https://gstreamer.freedesktop.org/documentation/gstreamer/gstparse.html?gi-language=python#gst_parse_launch) of which lazy programmers like me would like to continue using.
 So how do we extract the messages?
-We need to [create our own Gbin](google.com) and overwrite the default message handler:
+We need to [create our own Gst bin](https://stackoverflow.com/questions/61604103/where-are-gstreamer-bus-log-messages) and overwrite the default message handler:

 {% highlight python %}